Elfsong/elfsong.github.io-/_projects/bike.md

     </div>
 </div>
 <div class="caption">
-    It is a fixed gear bike.
-I bought it when I entered college (I post a similar one from <a href="https://unsplash.com/@tonchik?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Anton Savinov</a> since I can't find itself pictures).
+    This bicycle is a fixed-gear model.
+I purchased it upon commencing my college journey.
+    Since I'm unable to locate any photos of the actual bike, I selected a similar one from <a href="https://unsplash.com/@tonchik?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Anton Savinov</a>.
 </div>